brunokoga/Montevideo/ultimateCombat_dir/spells/instrumentOfAgony.md

 **Target** weapon touched

-**Duration** 1 minutes/level
+**Duration** 1 minute_dir/level

-**Saving Throw** Will negates (harmless, object), see text; **Spell Resistance** yes (harmless, object), see text
+**Saving Throw** Will negates (harmless, object), see text; **Spell Resistance** yes (harmless, object, see text

 You cause a weapon to exude a palpable aura of divine fury.
-While wielding this weapon, a creature gains a +2 morale bonus on [Intimidate](skills/intimidate#_intimidate) checks.
+While wielding this weapon, a creature gains a +2 morale bonus on [Intimidate](skill_dir/intimidate#_intimidate checks.
 When an attack made using the targeted weapon hits, the wielder can spend a free action to discharge the effect to inflict agony on the creature the weapon hit.
 If that creature has spell resistance, it applies against this effect.
 If the creature fails a Will save, it is nauseated for 1d4+1 rounds.
 If it succeeds at the saving throw, the creature is instead sickened for 1 round.
 The sickened condition created by the instrument is a mind-affecting effect.